|

 A Library item can be referenced with up to 9 arguments, as if it were a function, e.g. my_library_item(high, low).

-Library items that serve as functions can access the values passed to them by referencing the special build-in variables Arg1 - Arg9.
+Library items that serve as functions can access the values passed to them by referencing the special built-in variables Arg1 - Arg9 (or Ref1 - Ref9 to receive an argument by reference).

 Here is a contrived example to show how this works: